|N.Ireland vs Ireland|

 He is still the 6th highest goal scorer in the history of English football.
 He was best remembered with his career at Liverpool from 1987 and 1989.
 He joined the club as a replacement for Ian Rush.
 He linked up with Peter Beardsley and John Barnes to form one of the most exciting attacking lines in the club's history.
 He had 69 caps.
 He played in Euro 1988, and with 1990 and 1994 World Cup Finals.

 Robert Milne (N.Ireland), Terry Neil (N.Ireland), Alan McDonald (N.Ireland), Steve Staunton (Ireland), Steve Finnan (Ireland), Kevin Moran (Ireland), Andy Townsend (Ireland), Ray Houghton (Ireland), Niall Quinn (Ireland).

 -- Due to the complexity of Irish question, players who played for any of the Ireland national team are eligible to be on this team.

 -- Pat Jennings is the obvious number one.
 I think Shay Given is now the greatest keeper for the Republic over Packie Bonner.
 Harry Gregg edged out Bonner for the third keeper spot.

 -- Ireland had a large number of great center-backs.
-I could find space for Robert Milne (N.Ireland), Terry Neil(N.Ireland), Alan McDonald (N.Ireland), Steve Staunton and Kevin Moran(Ireland).
+I could not find space for Robert Milne (N.Ireland), Terry Neil(N.Ireland), Alan McDonald (N.Ireland), Steve Staunton and Kevin Moran(Ireland).
 I also wanted to select Steve Finnan as a fullback.